ellenfang77/analysis-dashboard/README.md

 ## About This Dashboard
 This dashboard includes interactive graphs, an interactive map, a simulation of covid-19 spreading in Fremont, CA, and more.
-The data is taken from John Hopkins CSSE data repository.
+The dashboard data is taken from John Hopkins CSSE data repository.

 ## Directions
 The binder will take around 4 minutes to load when first launched.